 Final Objective Function Reformulation: To enhance interpretability and facilitate decision-making, we can reformulate the objective function with an additional term for regularization.
 With a hyperparameter that balances the contribution of the regularization term to the overall objective.
 With employing the AC k-means ML model, the interactive environment allows for real-time analysis of agricultural data, leading to improved clustering of similar conditions.
 For example, farmers can identify areas requiring more irrigation or specific nutrient interventions.
-The model enhances decision-making by presenting data-driven insights tailored to the unique challenges of each farming operation, ultimately promoting sustainable agricultural practices and optimizing yield.
-This advanced clustering approach allows agricultural stakeholders to make informed decisions, respond promptly to changes in environmental conditions, and adopt practices that enhance productivity while minimizing resource wastage.
+The model enhances decision-making by presenting data-driven insights tailored to the unique challenges of each farming operation, ultimately promoting sustainable agricultural stakeholders to make informed decisions, respond promptly to changes in environmental conditions, and adopt practices that enhance productivity while minimizing resource wastage.